mohsinalimat/ios-im-with-sinchservice/README.md

 `setDisplayName:` is a neat method for setting the user's name.
 This adds a localized argument when sending a push notification, and makes it easier to work with push.

 If you try push again, you won't get a great result.
 In fact, now it should say "SIN_INCOMING_IM_DISPLAY_NAME".
 We're getting there though.
-To change what the localization key for our push notifications say, we need to first add a ".strings" file to our project.
-You can do that by going to File>New>File... and choosing a string file under the "Resources" category.
+To change what the localization key for our push notifications says, we need to first add a ".strings" file to our project.
+You can do that by going to File>New>File... and choosing a strings file under the "Resources" category.
 Make sure to name it "Localizable".

 ![add-file](img/Add-file.png)